Treehouse of Horror X: Production

 "Treehouse of Horror X" was directed by Pete Michels and written by Donick Cary, Tim Long and Ron Hauge.
 It originally aired on the Fox network in the United States on Halloween, 1999.
 "I Know What You Diddily-Iddily-Did" was conceived and written by former staff writer Cary.
 In the DVD commentary for the episode, Cary said that he came up with the segment after watching the 1997 horror film I Know What You Did Last Summer.
 "I had just seen the movie and I was like, 'Hey, there you go.'" he said.
-While Flanders serves as the segment's antagonist, the role would originally go to Grampa, who would chase Homer inside a roller disco.
+While Flanders serves as the segment's antagonist, the role was originally written for Grampa, who would chase Homer inside a roller disco.
 While Grampa does not appear in the segment, the Springfield Roller Disco is seen during the Simpsons escape from Flanders.
 Despite serving as writer for the segment, Cary left the series after finishing the first draft in order to work on an animated Austin Powers series, which never came to fruition.
 In his absence, the writing staff rewrote the last quarter of the segment and added the revelation that Flanders is a werewolf.
 In order to dispose of Ned Flanders' corpse, Homer throws his body into Flanders' house.
-After he is finished, he says "That's the end of that chapter", a phrase that Cary often uses in his everyday life.
+After he is finished, he says "That's the end of that chapter", a phrase used as a catchphrase in the season 10 episode "Homer to the Max" and one that Cary often uses in his everyday life.
 "That's just something that comes up a lot in my life is when no matter if it's a good or a bad thing, just move on" he said.